airbytehq/airbyte/docs/integrations/sources/e2e-test.md

 ### Legacy Infinite Feed

 This is a legacy mode used in Airbyte integration tests.
+It has been removed since `2.0.0`.
 It has a simple catalog with one `data` stream that has the following schema:

 ```json
 {